-- If you book the boat ticket with Robinson Crusoe company, the price for 2018/2019 season is 28,000 CLP (42 USD) per person.
+- If you book the boat ticket with Robinson Crusoe company, the price is 28,000 CLP (42 USD) per person.
 The price has gone up from 2017 when it was 31 USD but at least you won’t overpay when you pre-book.

 - TIP: from our experience, if you travel between Chile and Argentina, book everything you can with Chilean operators, it will always be cheaper.